aaarcher-usgs/fungicide_meta_analysis/README.md

     This folder contains the spun (knitr package) code and output from all the R programs listed above

       1. data_analysis.html
-      2. data_processing.R
+      2. data_processing.html
-      3. publication_bias.R
+      3. publication_bias.html
-      4. result_graphing.R
+      4. result_graphing.html
-      5. sensitivity_analysis.R
+      5. sensitivity_analysis.html
       6. Folder: figures

         This folder contains all the figures that are produced by spinning the R program "result_graphing.R"